section-engineering-education/engineering-education/content/articles/end-to-end-speech-recognition-guide-in-python/index.md

 ### Conclusion
 After going through this article, you will get to know what speech recognition is, where it is used in real life, and it's working principles as well.

 Furthermore, you will gain knowledge on various open-source projects where you can configure and make your speech recognition application.
-Also, we have covered the implementation of one such library in detail.
+Also, we have covered the implementation using one of the libraries in detail.

 Happy coding!